 Looking for an opportunity to polish, improve or develop your defensive handgun skills?
 We are too!
-Join us for our very first defensive pistol league season
+Join us for the defensive pistol league season!

 We really want to focus on the defensive handgun portion of this pistol league as opposed to the competition portion.
 A little friendly competition never hurt anyone though, right?!
 You should join the Defensive Pistol League if: